 One of the most important aspects of sales is knowing how to communicate with the buyer at each stage of their buyer’s journey.
 Providing the right sales enablement content can help reps push buyers into the next stage of their journey by giving them the information they need to reach a purchasing decision.

-Often, buyers find that sales reps do not provide them with relevant or helpful content — nearly 78% of buyers report that the quality of the content they receive doesn’t meet their needs.
+While today’s buyers will “consume between three and seven pieces of content before speaking with a salesperson,” over 90% give more credence to online or peer reviews (Source: Demand Gen Report).
 Buyers are looking for information that can improve their confidence in making a purchase.
 Sales enablement content is key to empowering buyers with educational information that will serve up a solution to their most pressing pain points.

 So, how do you create sales enablement content that helps your reps communicate product value?
 The key lies in understanding that sales enablement content is meant to support sales conversations by: